hidenori-shinohara/hidenori-shinohara.github.io/about.md

     - Floyd-Warshall algorithm
         - It's simple yet so powerful.
     - Miller–Rabin primality test
-        - So counter-intutive in the beginning, yet it makes so much sense once you learn it.
+        - So counter-intuitive in the beginning, yet it makes so much sense once you learn it.
 - Misc
     - Zero-knowledge proof
     - Formal verification of distributed system protocols